eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

     ank apply --agent infotainment speed-consumer.yaml
     ```

-The command wait until speed consumer is running.
+The command waits until speed consumer is running.
 It should print:

 ```text